The Summer Internship Program at the NIH

 The Office of Postbaccalaureate and Summer Research Programs (PSRP) in OITE is specifically responsible for summer interns.
 When you first arrive at the NIH

-- be sure to attend an OITE summer orientation (orientations are held every Friday morning in June; check Upcoming Events for time and place);
+- be sure to attend an OITE workshop entitled "Planning a Successful NIH Summer Internship" (sessions are held every Friday morning in June; check Upcoming Events for time and place);

 - make certain you are included on the official summer listserv, OITE-SIP and check out other listservs that may interest you;

-- create an "NIH Trainee/Fellow" account for yourself on the OITE Web site so that you can register for events with a single click of your mouse, make appointments with career counselors, and access the Alumni Database;
+- create an "NIH Trainee/Fellow" account for yourself on the OITE Web site so that you can register for events with a single click of your mouse, make appointments with career counselors, register for Summer Poster Day, and access the Alumni Database;

 - come to Building 2 to meet OITE staff, and drop by your IC Training Office to meet your Program Coordinator and/or Training Director,